 You can find some of the most competitive mortgage rates in the industry from Better.com.
-Plus, their dedicated team will help you find the most ideal solution, minus all the fees that other lenders saddle their borrowers with.
+Plus, their dedicated team will help you find the most ideal solution, minus all the lender fees that other lenders saddle their borrowers with.

 Better.com Mortgage Application Requirements